 Nevertheless, she did not feel that working in the business world was her calling.
 She had chosen to study business after high school primarily because in the unstable environment of post-Soviet Russia this area of study promised financial stability and provided a unique opportunity to study and live in another country.
-However, when she had a chance to volunteer at a shelter for battered women in Central Florida, and later at an eating disorders treatment facility, she began to reflect on her true purpose in life.
-She saw how support and guidance from professional counselors and psychologists can enhance and change people's lives, and she realized that this was something she felt very passionate about.
-The joy she experienced through this volunteer work prompted her to enroll in a blended-format Master's program in Professional Counseling at Liberty University and subsequently in a Doctoral program in Clinical Psychology at Regent University.
+However, when she had a chance to volunteer at a Celebrate Recovery program in Central Florida, and later at an eating disorders treatment facility, she began to reflect on her true purpose in life.
+She saw how support and guidance from professional counselors and psychologists can enhance and change people’s lives, and she realized that this was something she felt very passionate about.
+The joy she experienced through this volunteer work prompted her to enroll in a Master’s program in Professional Counseling at Liberty University and subsequently in a Doctoral program in Clinical Psychology at Regent University.

 Ord and her husband made Virginia Beach their home in 2011 after living in Florida for many years.
-They are big Steelers fans and enjoy watching football as well as going to football games.
-In her spare time she also enjoys reading Russian classics, listening to classical music, theatre, cooking, walking, and a variety of outdoor activities that Virginia Beach has to offer.
+They are Steelers fans and enjoy watching football as well as going to football games.
+In her spare time, she also enjoys reading Russian classics, listening to classical music, theatre, cooking, walking, and a variety of outdoor activities that Virginia Beach has to offer.

 But most importantly, she strives to grow in her spiritual journey at all times through prayer, meditation, reading, devotions, and community time with fellow believers.
-Even though her professional journey to this point has not been short or straightforward, she is certain that her Lord and Savior Jesus Christ has placed her on this path for a reason, and she strives to glorify Him through everything that she does in her clinical, academic and personal endeavors.
+Even though her professional journey to this point has not been short or straightforward, she is certain that her Lord and Savior Jesus Christ has placed her on this path for a reason, and she strives to glorify Him through everything that she does in her clinical, academic, and personal endeavors.